-This project is a #HAVANawards Finalist in two renovation categories!
-We were so proud to compete with our local peers in Metro Vancouver.
-Check out the features of our award on Instagram here.
+This project is a HAVAN Awards Finalist in two renovation categories and a Finalist in the 2021 Georgie Awards.
+We were so proud to compete with our local peers in Metro Vancouver and across the province.

 The central gathering space of this home, and especially the kitchen, made for a gold-brushed feature during awards season.
 It features so many small details that would only have been possible through our Design Build process.